schappim/mBot-Gitbook/section-3-chapter-15-motor-control.md

 The reset button does exaclty that: it executes the program stored on the chip, on the Arduino board.

-In the next chapter we are going to see how to get the mBot to turn left, right and then move backwards, as well.
+In the next chapter we are going to see how to get the mBot to turn left, right and then move backward, as well.

+### Questions

+1.What will be the effect of this command: "run backward at speed -100"

+**A. It will have the mBot move forward**

+B. It will have the mBot move backward

+C. It will have the mBot to stop

+2.

+A. It is an additional component

+B. Nothing really

+**C. It is inside the mBot and it is actually where the program is loaded**

+D. It is the part of the screen where text code appears